Business Information Systems

 - CPU: modern 64 bit processor such as i5 or i7 with at least two physical cores

-- Storage capacity: 200 GB (400 GB for a Mac, Linux, or BSD because students will need to run Bootcamp with a 200 GB partition for Windows)
+- Storage capacity: 200 GB (400 GB for Mac or Linux operating systems because students will need to create a 200 GB partition for Windows)

 - WiFi (IEEE 802.11n with WPA2)

-- Graphics card needs to support at least one external display via HDMI (preferred) or VGA (adaptor OK) to be able to use the projectors for presentations.
+- Graphics card needs to support at least one external display via HDMI (preferred) or VGA (adaptor acceptable) to be able to use the classroom projectors for presentations.

-Note that these requirements can change without notice (but within reason) due to changes in the system requirements from the vendors of the software used within the program.
-Please keep in mind that these are minimum requirements and there are software packages that benefit from a more capable computer system.
-The minimum cost for a new Windows machine that meets the requirements is $900 and for a Mac it is $1500.
-About half the students use Mac and the other half use Windows.
-Usually, there are a few Linux users.
+Note that these requirements can change without notice (but within reason) due to changes in the system requirements from the vendors of the software used within the major.
+The minimum cost for a new Windows machine that meets the requirements is approximately $900 and for a Mac it is approximately $1500.
+About half the students use Mac and the other half use Windows, plus a few Linux users.

 Calculators are often allowed on exams and are needed for completing homework.
 The calculator needs to be able to graph functions, use complex numbers, and solve linear systems of equations with complex coefficients.
 It is also helpful if the calculator has a computer algebra system (CAS).
 One of the following (or equivalent) is required: